nwtime/ntpwww/content/en/ntpfaq/NTP-s-config-adv.md

 #### 6.2.4.2.1.
 So I think I have all required components ready, how will I see that everything is working?

 The pleasant part of this answer is that there are tools included in the standard NTP software that makes this an easy task.
 The less pleasant part is that there is no single way to enable PPS detection for each operating system.
-However the new [PPS API](NTP-s-config-adv.htm#Q-PPS-API)) may change things in a positive way.
+However the [PPS API](/ntpfaq/ntp-s-config-adv#62451-what-is-that-pps-api) may change things in a positive way.

 Let's start with the easier part using standard tools: